-Maps: Open Source Maps (OSM) have largely replaced use of Google Maps.
+Maps: Open Source Maps (OSM) is far superior to Google Maps for mountain use because it shows both paths and contours.
 See the OSM wiki page for a full description of who they are and what they do.
 Even better, join up and become a contributor!

 All Trails: Links to All Trails have been provided in many areas, especially where Mountain Meanders was sparse.
 But even in and around Cape Town, All Trails lists trails that are not on Mountain Meanders, so it is a useful additional resource.
 Besides 700 trails in South Africa, All Trails has a database of over 200 000 trails world wide in 65 countries.
 See the Other Areas page for more information.

-A caution: All Trails covers mainly easier (Grade 1 and 2 walks) although they can be long -20km or more.
-But it has been noted that some of their difficulty grading is a bit erratic.
-If a route exists on both Mountain Meanders and All Trails, we are confident that Mountain Meanders is more accurate.
-But having decided on a route using Mountain Meanders, All Trails still makes a good, easy way to find and follow it, as does OSM, so use whatever resource you feel most comfortable with.
-MM makes no warranty that info on All Trails is correct nor that a path/trail on OSM or All Trails means that it's open to the public.
+A caution: All Trails covers mainly easier (Grade 1 and 2 walks) although they can be long - 20km or more.
+But some of their difficulty grading is erratic and misleading.
+If a route exists on both Mountain Meanders and All Trails, Mountain Meanders is more accurate with regards to grading.
+But having decided on a route using Mountain Meanders, All Trails still makes a good, easy way to find and follow it, as does OSM, so use whatever resource you feel comfortable with.
+MM makes no warranty that information on All Trails is correct, nor that a path/trail marked on OSM or All Trails means that it's open to the public.

 The key advantages of OSM are: